power-systems-op/grace-arpae/examples_Julia/UC_Example_Conejo/README.md

+## Unit Commitment Example

-# This Julia Script implements a simple Unit Comitment problem described in the book Power System Operations by Conejo, A. and Baringo, L., 2018
+This Julia Script implements a simple Unit Comitment problem described in the book Power System Operations by Conejo, A. and Baringo, L., 2018